skule/skule.ca/engsoc-documents/financial_documents.md

 layout: page
 ---

-<p>The Engineering Society Operating Budgets highlight expected spending and revenue targets set by the Vice-President Finance, Finance Committee, and the Board of Directors.
+The Engineering Society Operating Budgets highlight expected spending and revenue targets set by the Vice-President Finance, Finance Committee, and the Board of Directors.
 The Engineering Society Audits are a review of the Society's assets and financial standing prepared by an;independent accounting firm.
-The statements are approved by our members at the Annual General Meeting.</p>
+The statements are approved by our members at the Annual General Meeting.

 <table border="0" width="100%" cellspacing="0" cellpadding="0">
     <colgroup span="5" width="20%"> </colgroup>